Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning

 \section{System Model}

 We consider a cross-silo FL scenario with a set of organizations, denoted as $\mathcal{N}=\{1,2,...,N\}$.
-All organizations rely on a central server to collaboratively conduct global model training for a specific task, where each of them has their own data for local training.
+All organizations rely on a central server to collaboratively conduct global model training for a specific task, where each of them has their own data for local training\footnote{The data distributions of organizations would not affect the problem formulation and results of our method.
+Here we assume that the data of organizations are i.i.d., following other works on cross-silo FL \cite{heikkila2020differentially,wang2022safeguarding}.}.
 The goal of organizations is to obtain an optimal global model, minimizing the loss based on all datasets.
-The central server collects the results of local model updates from all organizations, aggregates to obtain the global model, and then distributes it to everyone for the next round of training.
+In one communication round, the central server collects the results of local model updates from all organizations, aggregates to obtain the global model, and then distributes it to everyone for the next round of local training.

 In each round of local training, every organization performs $K$ iterations of model training.
 We denote the number of global communication rounds for aggregation as $r$.
 For the current task, the action of organization $i\in\mathcal{N}$, denoted as $y_i\in\{0,1,...,r\}$, represents the number of communication rounds it participates in the task.
+The organization $i$ randomly selects $y_i$ communication rounds to participate.
 Then, $\mathbf{y}=(y_1,...,y_i,...,y_N)$ denotes the action vector of all organizations.
 Here we assume that all organizations in this cross-silo FL may participate in fewer global aggregations due to laziness or selfishness, but they do not carry out malicious attacks, such as model poisoning attack.

 According to the cross-silo FL model, all organizations get the same model in return.
 Inspired by \cite{tang2021incentive}, we define the revenue of organization $i$ as: